-conscription agitation.
+Long immediately replied to Barlas and, in an exchange of letters, Barlas outlined the principles that ought to guide the civil service clauses.
+Barlas complained that the Irish Convention had 'contented themselves with a pious expression of opinion that the rights of existing officers should be preserved'.
+The only practical suggestion that had been made was the establishment of an Irish civil service commission.
+The position of the Irish civil service would be anything but secure under any Irish government likely to be elected in the circumstances of anti-conscription agitation.
 Barlas was himself quite fearful, more so probably than the majority of the lower ranks of the service.
-'The feeling in the greater part of the country is notoriously anti-British' he told Long, and 'civil servants transferred will be in a much more precarious position now than they would have been in had the 1914 act come into operation 3 or 4 years ago'.
+'The feeling in the greater part of the country is notoriously anti-British' he told Long, and 'civil servants transferred will be in a much more precarious position now than they would have been in had the 1914 Act come into operation 3 or 4 years ago'.
 It was his position that the GCICS statement of 1917 was no longer sufficient to protect the interests of the civil service.
-Whilst mindful of the importance of the difficult question of loss of prospects and security regarding promotion (at the core of the 1917 statement and mainly affecting civil servants determined to stay on) Barlas was of the opinion that 'the whole thing narrows itself down to the financial penalties to be imposed on any new government for removing civil servants without just cause or for alteration of their present rates of remuneration and status'.
-96 He wanted the British government to legislate so that any future home rule governments would find it not only administratively difficult but also financially crippling to impose cuts on the civil service.
-Long then forwarded to Sir Robert Chalmers at the Treasury an edited version of Barlas' letter, containing the requested legislative changes, along with a copy of the 1917 statement.
+While mindful of the importance of the difficult question of loss of prospects and security regarding promotion (at the core of the 1917 statement and mainly affecting civil servants determined to stay on) Barlas was of the opinion that 'the whole thing narrows itself down to the financial penalties to be imposed on any new government for removing civil servants without just cause or for alteration of their present rates of remuneration and status'.
+162 He wanted the British government to legislate so that any future Home Rule governments would find it not only administratively difficult but also financially crippling to impose cuts on the civil service.
+Long then forwarded to Sir Robert Chalmers at the Treasury an edited version of Barlas's letter, containing the requested legislative changes, along with a copy of the 1917 statement.
+The 1918 Home Rule proposal petered out, but Walter Long was now entrenched as the cabinet liaison with the Irish administration and the primary influence on Irish legislation.